Skip to main content

 Medical Reserve Corps Volunteers

-To apply for unit membership with any of the Tri-County units, please fill out the registration form with the State Emergency Registry of Volunteers in Oregon (SERV-OR).
-When you fill this form out, you also can join the State Managed Volunteer Pool (SMVP)- the State of Oregon’s volunteer emergency response program.
+To apply for unit membership with any of the tri-county units, please fill out the registration form with the State Emergency Registry of Volunteers in Oregon (SERV-OR).
+When you fill this form out, you also can join the State Managed Volunteer Pool (SMVP), which is the State of Oregon’s volunteer emergency response program.

-Once you have completed the registration form, you will be contacted by our friendly staff within ten business days.
-Once you have been confirmed as a volunteer you will be assigned a Better Impact account to complete onboarding requirements and sign up for events.
+Once you have completed the registration form, our staff will contact you within 10 business days.
+Once you have been confirmed as a volunteer, you will be assigned a Better Impact account to complete onboarding requirements and sign up for events.

 Please note that the onboarding requirements take about two hours to complete.
 The deadline to complete the onboarding process is three months from when you are confirmed as a volunteer.